 5. The conviction rate of IRS criminal cases is over 80% in recent years

 When it comes to criminal cases, the IRS has a very high success rate.
 Over the last ten years, the IRS has maintained an average conviction rate of over 80% for its criminal prosecutions.
 What’s more, the percent of those convictions that received prison time as part of their sentence was 80% in 2020.

 6. The IRS has a conflict of interest

 No, this is not another conspiracy theory about the IRS being unconstitutional.
 The IRS has two mandates from Congress that aren’t completely aligned.

 - First, the IRS must ensure taxpayers follow the law and pay all the taxes they are due.
 That is, after all, how the government is funded.
-Even with the IRS’s “enthusiastic” tax collection methods, the federal government was still $439 billion in the red, in 2015.
+Even with the IRS’s “enthusiastic” tax collection methods, the federal government is still in the red.

 - Second, Congress has also mandated the IRS to provide and administer programs that give taxpayers who are behind on their taxes a fresh start.

 These conflicting orders send mixed signals to employees and require a constant balancing act from IRS employees.
 It is in your best interest to begin the settlement process with the IRS as soon as possible to demonstrate that you are willing to resolve your back tax issues.
 Showing that you are prepared to engage the IRS will help you retain your assets while you are in the process of negotiation.